cpske/ISP/assignment/movierental/movierental-part2.md

 - Write an **efficient** implementation:

   1. MovieCatalog reads the data file **only once**.
   2. Do *not* read the entire data file into memory as a string.
-It could be large.
-Read and process one line at a time.
+The data could be very large.
+Read and process one line at a time     - Any code that reads the entire movies data file into a string will get **zero** credit.
   3. Save the data as Movie objects, not strings.

 - **No Credit** if you violate any of the above guidelines.